lopezdsr/sql-query/hive_metastore.md

 PARTITIONED BY (country)
 ```

-### Step 2: Attach Table Partitions
+### Step 2: Attach table partitions
+{: #step2}

-After you have defined a partitioned table, it is initially empty and you must attach the partitions to it explicitly.
+After you defined a partitioned table, it is initially empty and you must attach the partitions to it explicitly.
 A convenient way to add all partitions that already exist on {{site.data.keyword.cos_short}}, is to use the `RECOVER PARTITIONS` clause as follows:

 ```sql
 ALTER TABLE customers RECOVER PARTITIONS
 ```

-This will overwrite the current partition definitions for the table with the structure detected from {{site.data.keyword.cos_short}} data using the location prefix specified for the table.
-You can also update partition definitions selectively with the `ADD PARTITION` and `DROP PARTITION` clauses of the `ALTER TABLE` statement, e.g. to attach additional data to a table that has been uploaded recently.
+This overwrites the current partition definitions for the table with the structure detected from {{site.data.keyword.cos_short}} data using the location prefix specified for the table.
+You can also update partition definitions selectively with the `ADD PARTITION` and `DROP PARTITION` clauses of the `ALTER TABLE` statement, for example, to attach additional data to a table that has been uploaded recently.

 Once you have added all partitions, the partitioned table is set up to be queried.
 You get all the German customers, if you submit the following query: